-Sue: Is it really true that they asked the actor to shave his head for this part?
+Sue: Is it really true they asked the actor to shave his head for this part?

 Sue: It’s a bloody good job he didn’t.
-He would have looked like the man from The Hills Have Eyes.
-It would have been too scary for the kids.
+He would have looked like the man from The Hills Have Eyes, which would have been too scary for the kids.

-At last, the finishing line is in sight.
+At last, the race’s finishing line is in sight.

-Sue is biting her nails as the two remaining ships vie for supremacy.
+Sue bites her nails as the two remaining ships vie for supremacy.
 Wrack, with the help of the Black Guardian, prepares to destroy Striker’s ship.

 The Black Guardian: Focus.
 Focus.
 Focus.
 Focus.
 Focus.
 Focus.

 Sue: Just pick up the rug and take that!
 You’ve left loads of it behind.

 The Doctor reaches the upper deck and he tosses the debris over his shoulder into space, where it explodes.

 Sue: I expected him to bowl it like a cricket ball.
 Oh well.
 And Tegan’s cabin must be on fire right now, they left so much of it behind.